 We ask that you please wear a mask at all New Music New College events, to protect yourself and others.

 This Salon will also be live-streamed on YouTube.
-Info will appear on this page as the date nears.

 New Music Salon:

 photo credit: Matt Holler

 Acclaimed cellist Natalie Helm’s approach to presenting music is varied and innovative, from her performances as Principal Cellist of the Sarasota Orchestra, to her work with genre-crossing groups DuoSkope and Sorella Duo, to her initiative Upward Notes which aims to bring music into the community to encourage flourishing and wellbeing.
 Over the past year, Helm released a series of videos of Bach solo cello movements paired with messages of positivity, striking a chord with online audiences and offering a new approach to musical presentation in a time of primarily online performance.
 In this concert, we will hear movements from Bach suites and start a conversation about music’s relationship to wellbeing, exploring the ways that Helm has cultivated these practices.

 As the founder of Upward Notes, “she brings musicians together to perform and create opportunities to bring positive social change to the communities she works in.
 Upward Notes has performed for prisoners, homeless shelters, animal shelters, drug-rehab facilities, dementia patients, and assisted living facilities throughout the United States.”
 Mrs. Helm recently released her first album, available on Apple Music, Amazon, and Spotify.